Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow

 The thermodynamic space of solutions for the state variables pressure, temperature, and density is described by an equation of state.
 At supercritical pressures, a rapid transition from supercritical liquid-like to gas-like behavior occurs at the pseudo-boiling temperature $T_{pb}$, which corresponds to the point where a second-order (continuous) phase transition occurs characterized by a peak of $c_P$.
 Therefore, a popular choice for systems at high pressures is the \cite{Peng1976-A} equation of state.
-In general form, it can be expressed in terms of the compressibility factor $Z = P/(\rho R^{\prime} T)$, where $R^{\prime}$ is the specific gas constant, which in dimensionless form reads
+In general form, the relation can be expressed in terms of the compressibility factor $Z = P/(\rho R^{\prime} T)$, where $R^{\prime}$ is the specific gas constant, which in dimensionless form reads

-where $\hat{\gamma} \approx Z (c_{P} / c_{V}) [(Z + T (\partial Z / \partial T)_\rho)/(Z+T(\partial Z / \partial T)_P)]$ is an approximated real-fluid heat capacity ratio~\citep{Firoozabadi2016-B} with $c_{V}$ the isochoric specific heat capacity.
-As it can be noted, the dimensionless Mach number $M\!a = U_r / c_b$ appears, where $c_b$ is the bulk speed of sound, which represents the ratio of flow velocity to speed of sound.
+where $\hat{\gamma} \approx Z (c_{P} / c_{V}) [(Z + T (\partial Z / \partial T)_\rho)/(Z+T(\partial Z / \partial T)_P)]$ is an approximated real-fluid heat capacity ratio~\citep{Firoozabadi2016-B} with $c_{V}$ the isochoric specific heat capacity. \review{The formulation introduces the dimensionless Mach number $M\!a = U_r / c_b$}, where $c_b$ is the bulk speed of sound, \review{representing the ratio between the characteristic flow velocity and the acoustic propagation speed}.
 In addition, real-fluid thermodynamics need to be supplemented with the corresponding high-pressure thermodynamic variables (e.g., internal energy, heat capacities) based on departure functions~\citep{Reynolds2019-B} calculated as a difference between two states.
 These functions operate by transforming the thermodynamic variables from ideal-gas conditions (low pressure - only temperature dependent) to supercritical conditions (high pressure).
 The ideal-gas components are calculated by means of the NASA 7-coefficient polynomial~\citep{Burcat2005-TR}, while the analytical departure expressions to high pressures are derived from the Peng-Robinson equation of state as detailed, for example, in~\citet{Jofre2021-A}.